 Tell us the 'story' of how you develop continuing medical education.
-Pick two of your CME activities as examples.
+Pick $\underline{two}$ of your CME activities as examples.
 If you accept commercial support, one of the examples should be an activity that used commercial support.
-Using these examples, within the context of your organization's processes and mechanisms, describe all of the steps you went through to create these educational activities.
+Using these examples, within the context of your organization's processes and mechanisms, $\underline{describe}$ all of the steps you went through to create these educational activities.

-In your narrative for Section III the TMA will be looking for,
+In your narrative for Section III the TMA will be looking for.

 1. The professional practice gap that the activities were addressing (C2) 2.
-The educational need(s) that you determined were underlying the gap(s) for your learners (C2) 3.
-What competence or performance or patient outcome the activity was designed to change (C3)
+The educational need(s) that you determined were underlying the gap(s) for your learners (C2)